zulip/zulip/docs/contributing/summer-with-zulip.md

     be a member of the Zulip organization to see them;
     ask Tim for an invite if needed).

-- Everyone's goal is to avoid students ending up blocked and feeling stuck.
+- Everyone's goal is to avoid contributors ending up blocked and feeling stuck.
-  There are lots of things that students can do (and mentors can help them to) to avoid this:
+  There are lots of things that contributors can do (and mentors can help them to) to avoid this:

   - Get really good at using `git rebase -i` to produce a really clean